 E3 Title Leftovers

 TitleE3.ar.00 is a leftover from the E3 demo for Sonic Unleashed.
-Most of the files are duplicates of files which are used elsewhere, but it contains two images not seen anywhere else.
+Most of the files are duplicates which are used elsewhere, but it contains two images not seen anywhere else.

 Likely used as the background.
 It depicts Windmill Isle, Rooftop Run, and Dragon Road.
 These were likely the stages playable at E3.

-I know the PS3 version has these too, except for a Dualshock 3 obviously.
-Grab those and also check to see if MainMenu.ar.00 is any different in that version
+The PlayStation 3 version has these too, except for a DualShock 3, obviously.
+Grab those and also check to see if MainMenu.ar.00 is any different in that version.

-In the "Loading" folder on the root of the disc, there are two control tutorial images which seem to be for an event like E3.
-Oddly, the Werehog's omits the labels for the camera and the "Unleash" move, and Sonic's only labels moves in his base moveset.
+In the 'Loading' folder on the root of the disc, there are two control tutorial images which seem to be for an event like E3.
+Oddly, the Werehog's controls omit the labels for the camera and the 'Unleash' move, and Sonic's controls only label moves in his base move set.

 Early Main Menu